Éderson (footballer, born 1999)

-Éderson José dos Santos Lourenço da Silva (born 7 July 1999), simply known as Éderson, is a Brazilian professional footballer who plays as a defensive midfielder for club Atalanta and the Brazil national team.
+Éderson José dos Santos Lourenço da Silva (born 7 July 1999), simply known as Éderson (/pt-BR/), is a Brazilian professional footballer who plays as a central midfielder for club Atalanta and the Brazil national team.

+Éderson began his career in Brazilian football, playing for Desportivo Brasil, Cruzeiro, Corinthians and Fortaleza.
+He joined Italian club Salernitana in January 2022.
+Later that year, he signed for Atalanta.
+He has made more than 150 appearances for Atalanta, and won the UEFA Europa League in 2023–24.

+Éderson played youth international football for Brazil at under-20 level, before making his senior international debut in June 2024.
+He represented Brazil at the 2024 Copa América and 2026 FIFA World Cup.

 Club career

 Early career

-Born in Campo Grande, Mato Grosso do Sul, Éderson started his professional career at Desportivo Brasil, a club from São Paulo.
+Born in Campo Grande, Mato Grosso do Sul, Éderson played in the youth academy, and started his professional career, at Desportivo Brasil, a club from São Paulo.
+He was loaned to Chinese club Shandong Luneng in 2017.

 Cruzeiro

 On 15 July 2018, Éderson was loaned to Cruzeiro, a team playing in the Campeonato Brasileiro Série A, that has the option to sign him after the loan ending in mid-2019.
-At first, the player was expected to be part of Cruzeiro U20 team, but after training with the first team for some time, Éderson impressed coach Mano Menezes who decided to give him a chance in the first team.
+At first, the player was expected to be part of Cruzeiro's under-20 team, but after training with the first team for some time, Éderson impressed coach Mano Menezes who decided to give him a chance in the first team.

 As Cruzeiro was playing three competitions at once, Menezes was forced to use most of the players in the squad in order of rest some important players for some priority competitions.
 Due to this fact, many young and reserve players had his chance in the first team.
 On 5 September 2018, Éderson debuted in a 1–1 draw against Botafogo.
 He came in the match's 75th minute, replacing Thiago Neves.

 Despite Cruzeiro's disastrous campaign in the 2019 Campeonato Brasileiro Série A (which led the team to be relegated to Série B for the first time in its history), Éderson was one of the best players in the team and was considered by many journalists one of the club's few bright spots in the season.